Liebranca/forge/A9M/README.md

 If the argument is omitted, `A9M.read` will use `A9M.FPATH`, which can simply be set through `define A9M.FPATH 'path/to/file'` or `A9M.FPATH equ 'path/to/file'`.
 Alternatively, the path can be passed through the commandline, eg `fasm -d A9M.FPATH="'path/to/file'"`.

+A commandline util to do this is also provided in this repo, in `bin/peso`; `peso path/to/file` is more or less equivalent to the previously mentioned methods.

 ## DESCRIPTION

 The Arcane 9 is a *theoretical* virtual machine and compiler, which right here and now, we have begun implementing with flat assembler macros.
 In essence: this a framework for code generation from within the assembler itself.

 ## CHANGELOG

+### v0.00.9b

+- Generating token tables using `*::vhash`.

+- Matching `L1` tokens against the default token table.
+- Subdivided the output buffer into symbols and strings.
+Useful for storing identifiers that are syntactically valid but don't match against any reserved token.

+- Added commandline utils for running test `A9M` compilations.

 ### v0.00.8b